MS Research and the Power of Health Data Expand All

-Electronic health records (EHRs) are the records that your healthcare provider uses to record your health status and history.
+Electronic health records (EHRs) are records stored on a computer that your healthcare provider uses to record your health status and history.
 The records may contain a range of information, including your demographic details, diagnoses, treatments, medications, vaccinations, and laboratory test results.

-First, EHRs provide a way for your healthcare providers to track the care you've received over time and across different doctors' offices.
-EHRs store your health status and medical history in a secure electronic format, making it easier for your whole health team to access the same information.
+EHRs provide a way for your healthcare providers to track the care you've received over time.
+EHRs store your health status and medical history in a secure electronic format, making it easier for your whole healthcare team to access the same information.
 Ideally, this results in more coordinated care, helping to improve your treatment and overall health.